dschalk/monads-for-functional-javascript/README.md

 #JS-monads-stable

 This is the culmination of the experimental JS-monads series.
 It is running online at [JS-monads-stable](http://schalk.net:3055) in a [Motorcycle.js](https://github.com/motorcyclejs) application.
-Motorcycle.js is [Cycle.js](https://github.com/cyclejs/core) using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and "virtual-dom". [most-subject](https://github.com/TylorS/most-subject) makes MonadStream work as intended.
+Motorcycle.js is [Cycle.js](https://github.com/cyclejs/core) using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and "virtual-dom". [xstream](https://github.com/staltz/xstream) makes MonadStream work as intended.

 The use of the monads is explained at [the online presentation](http://schalk.net:3055).

+The latest example involves MonadStream streams of prime and Fibonacci numbers.
+They use a special type of memoization and can be increased at any time with user input.
+The user input generates three sequinces of numbers: primes, Fibonacci numbers, and prime Fibonacci numbers.

 Here are some definitions, which can also be seen at [the online presentation](http://schalk.net:3055) :
 ## Basic Monad